• Skip to main content

 What do you eat?

-After eating a standard western diet for so long, one of the most adorable aspects of raw food is the simplicity of it all.
+After eating a standard Western diet for so long, one of the most adorable aspects of raw food is the simplicity of it all.
 There's wholeness, a rainbow of colours and vibrance.
+Plus of course NO COOKING!
+Yes, that's right no cooking at all.

 Mainly, I focus on eating plant-based whole foods, including:

-• plenty of fruits, vegetables and leafy greens,
+- plenty of fresh fruits, vegetables and leafy greens,

 I’ve listed some examples below.